 Intelligence amplification (IA) refers to the effective use of information technology in augmenting human intelligence.
 The idea was first proposed in the 1950s and 1960s by cybernetics and early computer pioneers.

-IA is a special category of human augmentation, with tools specifically designed for augmenting cognition: calculation, comprehension, recall (memory), decision-making and learning.
+IA is a special category of human augmentation, with tools and techniques specifically designed for augmenting cognition: calculation, comprehension, recall (memory), decision-making and learning.
 An abacus or calculator, for example, allows a tool-wielding human to calculate faster and more accurately than an unaugmented colleague; similarly, an augmented human with access to Wikipedia can look up a huge level of detail on any contextual topic.